Last Updated on May 4, 2022 by Letícia Melo

 Lisbon Metropolitan Area

-In 2020, there were 330,413 foreigners with the legal status of residents in the metropolitan area of Lisbon.
-Therefore, this value corresponds to 11.5% of the total population.
+In 2022, there were 343,995 foreigners with the legal status of residents in the metropolitan area of Lisbon.
+Therefore, this value corresponds to 12% of the total population.

 In other words, in the city of Lisbon and adjacent areas.
 This is, therefore, the largest concentration of immigrant communities in Portugal.
 But it is not, however, the largest percentage of the total population.

 Living in Lisbon, as you can read in our article, is definitely appealing.
-The city, in addition to being the capital of Portugal, is the main business, cultural and tourist center in the country.
-This is where things happen, and where there’s the most movement.
+The city, in addition to being the capital of Portugal, is the main business, cultural, and tourist center in the country.
+This is where things happen and where there’s the most movement.

 As in other major European cities, life is safe to a degree, and tranquility is not a highlight.
 The cost of living in Lisbon may be higher than average, but the standard of living also is.